OndrejHome/ansible.targetcli/README.md

 Example Playbook
 ----------------

-Install and configure targetcli server with 2 exported luns under one WWN for 2 specified initiators.
+**Example A:** Install and configure targetcli server with 2 exported luns under one WWN for 2 specified initiators.

     - hosts: servers
       roles: